Published: Aug. 10, 2011

 At a pre-surgery physical, Dr. Kelley and his multidisciplinary team explained what Shawn could expect before, during, and after surgery, and Shawn watched an educational DVD provided by the North Carolina Orthopaedic Clinic to get more detail.

 He also attended the Forward Motion Joint Replacement class at Duke Regional, which he found very helpful.

 Shawn had his left hip replaced September 13, 2010.
 With required blood tests and paperwork completed beforehand, he felt relaxed the day of surgery.

 “The nurses and medical staff at Duke Regional were very helpful and responsive, and they took time to answer questions,” says Shawn.
 “My mother came down from New York for the first surgery.
 When I went back for the second surgery on February 1, 2011, to replace my right hip joint, the nurse remembered my mother and let her know over the phone how I was doing.”

 Shawn felt better the day after his first surgery.

-A new physical therapy regimen was implemented at Durham Regional, which he continued on an outpatient basis in Cary, NC, three days a week.
+A new physical therapy regimen was implemented at Duke Regional, which he continued on an outpatient basis in Cary, NC, three days a week.

 With the pain of the left hip in check, Shawn soon realized how painful his “good” hip had become.
 Although only a few months later, he attended all the preoperative education classes again to ensure he was as well prepared and had not forgotten anything.